bThink-BGU/BPjs/docs/source/embed-bpjs.rst

 the BPjs runtime using the :doc:`BPjsTutorial/bp-object`.
 The host application can make other Java objects available to the Javascript code, as will be explained later.

-The BPjs layer serves as a runtime environment to the BProgram.
+The BPjs layer serves as a runtime environment for the BProgram.
 The host application has to instantiate a ``BProgram`` object, and pass it to a ``BProgramRunner``.
 The host application can listen to events of the running b-program (such as start, end, b-thread added, and - of course - b-event selected).
 Additionally, the host application can provide custom event selection strategy, in case